Kyles of Bute: Ownership

 View from near the National Trust for Scotland viewpoint.

 The eastern shores of the East Kyle forms the Ardentraive Estate, which is owned by the Mount Stuart Trust, which also owns Mount Stuart House, and most of the Isle of Bute (including the eastern shoreline of the West Kyle).
 The Mount Stuart Trust is still largely controlled by the family of the Marquess of Bute, the Crichton-Stuarts.

 The Rhubodach estate on Bute, which includes the western shoreline of the East Kyle was formerly owner by actor and director Lord Attenborough.
 In August 2009 he placed 2012 acre estate up for sale, and a referendum carried out on 12 February 2010 showed 93% of islanders supported a plan land to buy the land for the community.
 In January 2011 he sold the estate, which consists mostly of forest for the reduced fee of £1.48 million.
 The Rhubodach estate is now owned by the Bute Community Land Company, a charitable company formed by residents living on the island.
 The main landowner on the western shoreline of the West Kyle is the Ardlamont Forest, which as of 2002 was owned by Loch Lomond Distillery.
 A viewpoint and indicator on the A8003 road overlooking the Kyles belongs to the National Trust for Scotland.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the abrupt increase of the catch in Kyles of Bute in 1902: "The large increase in the quantity and value of fish accounted for in this station is the result of the fine herring fishing in this area during the last three months of this year.